mrcjkb/mrcjkb.github.io/posts/2023-01-10-luarocks-tag-release.markdown

 }
 ```

-This shouldn't be the user's responsibility!
+This shouldn't be the user's responsibility.

 What if dependencies are added or changed?
-It's the user who has to update their config.
+It's the user who has to update their config or deal with breakage.

-### Plugin authors copy/pasting code instead of using libraries
+### 2. Plugin authors copy/pasting code instead of using libraries

-... because they don't want their users to have to deal with this horrible UX too much.
+...because they don't want their users to have to deal with this horrible UX.

 I've been guilty of doing so myself.

-### Instability
+### 3. Instability

 As far as I know, we currently have no easy way to declare version constraints for dependencies.
-Something that [LuaRocks](https://luarocks.org/) supports, and which definitely should not be left up to the user!
+Something that [LuaRocks](https://luarocks.org/) supports, and which definitely should not be left up to the user.

 All of this potentially gets worse with transitive dependencies.

 ## The vicious cycle